-If the defective SaMD was being used by a healthcare institution, including SaMD using Al technology (to the extent the Al technology is not providing a diagnosis and treatment solely on its own), then the patient may also elect to claim for compensation from the healthcare institution, which itself may seek to recover its losses from the manufacturer liable for the defect.
+If the defective SaMD was being used by a healthcare institution, including SaMD using AI technology (to the extent the AI technology is not providing a diagnosis and treatment solely on its own), then the patient may also elect to claim for compensation from the healthcare institution, which itself may seek to recover its losses from the manufacturer liable for the defect.

 If the healthcare institution is at fault when conducting diagnosis and treatment activities, then it shall also be held liable.
-The question of whether Al can conduct medical treatment independently and the related liability issue are to be further clarified by relevant laws and regulations.
+The question of whether Al can conduct medical treatment independently and the related liability issues are to be further clarified by relevant laws and regulations.

-In terms potential bias issue of AI, as bias would likely be deemed as ethical issue, the application of AI with ethical issues is currently restricted or profited.
+In terms of potential bias issue of AI, as bias would likely be deemed as an ethical issue, it is to be further clarified by enforcement practice.

-13.2 Commercial
+15.2 Commercial

-Contractually, if the supply chain disruption or the cause therefor constitutes a breach of the agreement between vendor and the health-care institution, such as a failure of the vendor to perform certain obligations, then the vendor shall bear contractual liabilities as agreed by the parties.
+Contractually, if the supply chain disruption or the cause thereof constitutes a breach of the agreement between the vendor and the healthcare institution, such as a failure of the vendor to perform certain obligations, then the vendor shall bear contractual liabilities as agreed by the parties.
 If such failure constitutes violation of applicable laws and regulations, the vendor may also be subject to punishment by the relevant authorities.

-14. HOT TOPICS AND TRENDS ON THE HORIZON
+16. HOT TOPICS AND TRENDS ON THE HORIZON

-14.1 Hot Topics That May Impact Digital Healthcare in the Future to promote the secured sharing and distribution of healthcare data.
+16.1 Hot Topics That May Impact Digital Healthcare in the Future

 Another important hot topic that may or is already impacting digital healthcare is blockchain technology.
-As critics often complain about the privacy concerns arising from telemedicine or internet hospitals, blockchain technology could be used
+As critics often complain about the privacy concerns arising from telemedicine or internet hospitals, blockchain technology could be used to promote the secured sharing and distribution of healthcare data.